 - Microsoft Exchange Add-In

 Required for various Exchange account features.
 It is not needed when you do not have any Exchange accounts configured in Outlook.

-This is the People Pane feature which shows at the bottom of the Reading Pane and allows you to connect to social media services such as Facebook, LinkedIn and Windows Live Messenger Contacts.
+This is the People Pane feature which shows at the bottom of the Reading Pane.
+It shows the recent interactivities you had with contacts of the selected message.
+It also used to allow you to connect to social media services such as Facebook, LinkedIn and Windows Live Messenger Contacts.
 It is not needed if you do not use this feature.